Weakly modular graphs and nonpositive curvature: --Weakly modular graphs

 Now, we will show that $G(W_a\cup \partial W_{a*})$ and $G(W_{a*}\cup \partial W_a)$ are pre-median graphs.
 To prove (TC) for $G(W_a\cup \partial W_{a*})$, pick $x,y,z\in W_a\cup \partial W_{a*}$ such that $d(x,y)=d(z,y)=k$ and $x\sim z$.
 Suppose by way of contradiction that all common neighbors $y_0$ of $x$ and $z$ with $d(y,y_0)=k-1$ belongs to $W_{a*}\setminus \partial W_{a*}$ (that such vertices $y_0$ exist follows from (TC) for $G$).
 Then necessarily $x,z$ belong to $\partial W_{a*}$.
 Since $G(S_a)$ is pre-median, we have $y\in W_a\setminus \partial W_a$.
 Since $G(\partial W_{a^*})$ separates $y$ from $y_0$, any shortest path between $y$ and $y_0$ contains a vertex $y'\in \partial W_{a^*}$.
 Since $d(y',x)=d(y',z):=k'$, by (TC) in $G(W_{a^*})$ we will find a common neighbor $y'_0$ of $x,z$ belonging to $W_{a^*}$.
 Then one can easily see that $d(y,y'_0)=k-1,$ contrary to our assumption.
 This establishes (TC) for $G(W_a\cup \partial W_{a*})$.
 The quadrangle condition (QC) for $G(W_a\cup \partial W_{a*})$ can be proved in a similar way.
 This shows that $G(W_a\cup \partial W_{a*})$ and $G(W_{a*}\cup \partial W_a)$ are pre-median graphs.
 Finally, the last assertion of the theorem follows from Lemma \ref{thick_boundary}. \end{proof}

-As we noticed already in Lemma \ref{lemma:linksl1}, the links of vertices of isometric subgraphs $G$ of half-cubes are line graphs (it is well-known that line graphs can be characterized as graphs not containing 9 forbidden subgraphs; for the list, see for example \cite[Fig. 17.1.3]{DeLa}).
+As we noticed already in Lemma \ref{lemma:linksl1}, the links of vertices of isometric subgraphs $G$ of half-cubes are line-graphs.
 In particular, the links of vertices do not contain $K_{1,3}$ (i.e., $G$ does not contain propellers) and $W_5$.
 This link condition does not characterize pre-median isometric subgraphs of half-cubes.
 Let $S_7$ be the graph consisting of 7 vertices $a,b,c_0,c_1,c_2,c_3,c_4$ where $ac_1c_2, c_1c_2c_3, c_2c_3c_4,$ and $c_3c_4b$ are 4 triangles and $c_0$ is adjacent to the 4 vertices $c_1,c_2,c_3,c_4$.
-This graph $S_7$ is pre-median, the links of vertices are line graphs, but $S_7$ does not admit an isometric embedding into a half-cube because the interval $I(a,b)$ is not convex: $c_1,c_4\in I(a,b),$ $c_0\in I(c_1,c_4),$ but $c_0\notin I(a,b)$ (intervals in all $L_1$--graphs are convex).
+This graph $S_7$ is pre-median, the links of vertices are line-graphs, but $S_7$ does not admit an isometric embedding into a half-cube because the interval $I(a,b)$ is not convex: $c_1,c_4\in I(a,b),$ $c_0\in I(c_1,c_4),$ but $c_0\notin I(a,b)$ (intervals in all $L_1$--graphs are convex).

 Still, we conjecture that isometric subgraphs of half-cubes can be characterized in the following local-to-global manner (and possibly via a compact list of forbidden isometric subgraphs):

 \begin{conjecture} A weakly modular graph $G$ is isometrically embeddable into a half-cube if and only if all subgraphs induced by balls of radius 2 of $G$ are isometrically embeddable into a half-cube. \end{conjecture}